yuezuegu/UBoostNAS/README.md

 # U-Boost NAS: Utilization-Boosted Differentiable Neural Architecture Search

-This repo contains the source code for the U-Boost NAS method presented in [cite].
+This repo contains the source code for the U-Boost NAS method presented in this [paper](https://arxiv.org/abs/2203.12412).
 It optimizes hardware resource utilization with task accuracy and latency to maximize inference performance.
 It estimates hardware utilization using a novel computational model for DNN accelerators.

 ## Code structure/note
 * `src/search`: contains the code for microarchitecture and channel search stages